hull/hull-google-sheets/README.md

 ## Deploying

-If the changes only involves the Connector's Server side code and/or UI, then it's the same flow as other connectors.
+If the changes only involves the Connector's Server side code and/or UI, then it's the same flow as other connectors, no need to publish a new version on Google Marketplace.

 If there are changes on the AppScript code, then you need to publish a new version of the add-on on the Google Marketplace.

 - Connect as accounts@hull.io and go to https://script.google.com
 - Open the project called `Hull Sheets importer`
 - Report the changes to the `app-script` files in the script editor
-- Follow the publication insrtuctions described here https://developers.google.com/gsuite/add-ons/how-tos/manage-addons in the section called `Update your editor add-on`
+- Follow the publication instructions described here https://developers.google.com/gsuite/add-ons/how-tos/manage-addons in the section called `Update your editor add-on`